katesroad/-Build-a-Recommendation-System/principles/REAME.md

 # README

-- Seven stops to solve any programming problem
+- Seven steps to solve any programming problem
   >1.
 Work example by hand
   >2.
 Write down what you did
   >3.
 Find patterns